JuaniV2002/moodle_welcome_message/README.md

 1. Clone the repository or download the ZIP file.
 2. Move the plugin folder to the `moodle/local` directory.
-3. Go to the Moodle site administration and complete the installation process.
+3. The installation process will happen automatically after a refresh.

 ## Usage